PRISBteam/Plastic-Slip-Simulator/README.md

 ### cochain.py

 This module defines the *Cochain* class as a subclass of the *CellComplex* class defined in the **base.py** module in *PRISBteam/Voronoi_PCC_Analyser/matgen*.
 The *Cochain* class contains a dictionary that assigns values (integer, floating-point or array-like) to the cells of a cell complex.
 It is furnished with several methods, including the dunder methods +, -, *, == and len.
-Other methods include the cup product and the inner product of cochains, and the star operator, all defined to reproduce the theory of Berbatov et al. (2022) and Berbatov (Thesis) (2023).
+Other methods include the cup product and the inner product of cochains, all defined to reproduce the theory of Berbatov et al. (2022) and Berbatov (Thesis) (2023).

-### metrohast_vector.py
+### metrohast_sum.py

 This module defines the *MHalgorithm* class used to compute the energy minimisation of a system of plastic slips in an FCC complex, using the data output by **dccstructure** and restructured by **cellcomplex.py**.
 Using the *Cochain* class defined in **cochain.py**, slips are mathematically defined as vector-valued 2-cochains.